-The Flash Update Tool updates the firmware of the Fireface UFX III to the latest version.
+The Flash Update Tool updates the firmware of the Fireface UFX+ to the latest version.
 It requires an already installed driver.

-Start the program fut.exe.
+Start the program fut_tb.exe (Thunderbolt) or fut.exe (USB).
 The Flash Update Tool displays the current revision of the Fireface firmware, and whether it needs an update or not.
 If so, then simply press the 'Update' button.
 A progress bar will indicate when the flash process is finished (Verify Ok).